 If you don’t eat fish, soy / edamame beans (and other soya products such as tofu or milk), walnuts, pumpkin seeds, flax seeds plus green, leafy vegetables such as seaweed, kale, chard and watercress are also a great source of Omega-3.

 Some spices – cinnamon, ginger and turmeric and chilli peppers – have been shown to have anti-inflammatory properties.
 Try sprinkling cinnamon on your porridge and coffee or making this lovely, warming turmeric and ginger tea.

 2. Calcium and Vitamin D – protect bone health

-You’re probably aware that calcium is essential for strong bones - assisting in the prevention of bone loss and maintenance of strong and healthy joints - but you may not know that Vitamin D helps the body to absorb calcium.
+You’re probably aware that calcium is essential for strong bones – assisting in the prevention of bone loss and maintenance of strong and healthy joints.
+But did you know that Vitamin D helps the body to absorb calcium?

-Another little-known fact about calcium is that it's part of the chain reaction that enables your muscles to contract, so calcium levels, amongst many other things, have a huge influence upon the health of your muscles.
+Another little-known fact about calcium is that it’s part of the chain reaction that enables your muscles to contract.
+Therefore, calcium levels, amongst many other things, have a huge influence on the health of your muscles.

 Good sources of calcium include milk, cheese and yoghurt, green leafy vegetables, such as broccoli, cabbage and okra (but not spinach – as this contains oxalic acid, which reduces calcium absorption).
 If you eat a vegan diet good sources of calcium are found in fortified soya, rice and oat drinks, pulses, dried fruit such as raisins, figs, calcium-set tofu, sesame seeds and tahini.